kzantow/osc-voting/README.md

 This small bookmarklet will add SoundCloud tracks directly in the OSC voting form, in the appropriate locations.
 This makes it easy to click to play a track then click to vote for it.

+&nbsp;

 **Note: due to a limitation on GitHub, the bookmarklet links do not work on this page.**

-**Please follow the instructions here: http://zantow.us/#/Projects/OSCVotingWithTracks**
+**Please follow the instructions here: http://zantow.us/#/Projects/OSCVotingWithTracks** &nbsp;

 Usage
 -----